Vinit-Chandak/redis_at_home/README.md

+## Phase 5:
+Now we implement out custom hash table with progressive rehashing.
+Why can't we just use std::unordered_map?

+### 1.1 Why Hash Table Resizing Can Stall a Service:

+Hash tables need to expand periodically as you insert more elements to maintain a low load factor (i.e., the ratio of items to buckets).
+When std::unordered_map (and many other general-purpose implementations) crosses its load factor threshold, it typically:

+Allocates a bigger array (typically 2× the old size).
+Rehashes everything—meaning it iterates over every element in the old array and reinserts it into the new array in one big operation.
+This rehash step is O(N), where N is the total number of elements.
+If N is large (e.g., tens or hundreds of millions of entries), that rehash can take a significant amount of time.
+Because standard libraries assume relatively generic usage, they do the rehash as soon as it’s needed, all at once.
+This can be acceptable for programs where a stall of a few milliseconds (or even seconds) is tolerable.
+But in a service like Redis, which may run single-threaded and needs sub-millisecond latencies, blocking the entire server for a massive rehash can cause unavailability for clients.

+### 1.2 Why This Matters at Large Scale:

+Modern servers can easily have hundreds of gigabytes of RAM, which can hold very large hash tables.
+Even if rehashing a smaller dataset takes just milliseconds or seconds, rehashing a massive in-memory structure could stall the process for unacceptably long periods.
+A single operation that goes from microseconds to seconds can bring down the overall quality of service, causing timeouts and disconnects for many clients.

+### 1.3 How Progressive Resizing Works:

+Instead of rehashing everything all at once:

+Allocate a new, larger table in the background but do not immediately move all entries.
+Move a small portion of entries from the old table to the new table on each subsequent hash table operation.
+For example, whenever you do an insert, a lookup, or a delete, you also move a fixed number (say, a few hundred or thousand) of entries.
+Check both tables during lookups until all elements have migrated.
+Once the old table is fully transferred, deallocate it.
+This approach spreads the rehash cost across many smaller increments.
+Each increment is O(k) work, where k is the small batch of items moved, rather than O(N) in one shot.
+So, any individual operation may be slightly slower than normal during rehashing, but you avoid the catastrophic multi-second stall.

+### 1.4 Trade-Off: Higher Average Overhead but Lower Worst-Case:

+Pros:

+Eliminates the huge stall caused by a single monolithic O(N) rehash.
+Ensures the system remains responsive, maintaining strict latency requirements.

+Cons:

+During the resizing phase, each operation may have a small overhead because you have to check or move items incrementally.
+The code is more complex: you need logic for “migrate a few entries on each operation” and a strategy for lookups across two tables.
+From a worst-case latency perspective, this is a huge win.
+The worst-case cost is bounded by the small incremental batch size, rather than proportional to the total number of items N.

+### 1.5 Why Zero-Initialization Matters:

+Hash tables typically store metadata in each slot (for instance, whether the slot is occupied, a pointer to a node, or some other sentinel to indicate empty).
+If these need to be set to zero initially, performing a manual memset() on a multi-gigabyte array is expensive and immediate.
+For enormous tables, this initialization itself can stall the thread for a significant time.

+### 1.6 The Difference Between malloc() and calloc():

+malloc(size)

+Allocates a block of memory of size bytes but does not clear or zero it.
+If you want the memory zeroed, you’d typically do memset(ptr, 0, size), which forces an immediate O(size) pass over that memory.

+calloc(n, elem_size)

+Allocates space for n elements, each of elem_size bytes, and initializes all of it to zero.
+For large allocations, this can be done with the help of the OS in a way that defers the cost of zeroing until pages are actually accessed.

+### 1.7 How Large Allocations Use mmap():

+On Linux and similar Unix-like systems, when you calloc() a large block of memory (bigger than a threshold determined by the libc memory allocator), the runtime will typically use mmap() under the hood.
+The steps conceptually look like this:

+### 1.7.1 mmap() calls the kernel like this:

+void *ptr = mmap(NULL, size, PROT_READ|PROT_WRITE, MAP_PRIVATE|MAP_ANONYMOUS, -1, 0);

+This reserves a range of virtual address space and marks it as readable and writable, but doesn’t physically allocate pages yet (beyond minimal bookkeeping).

+### 1.7.2 Zero pages with a copy-on-write strategy:

+The kernel often uses a special “zero page” that is mapped copy-on-write into the process’ address space.
+This means that until the process actually writes to a page in that region, the physical memory isn’t allocated, and the page is conceptually “all zeros” from the process’s perspective.

+### 1.7.3 calloc() ensures it is “logically zeroed”:

+Because the memory is mapped to zeroed pages, any read from that region sees zeros.
+The kernel defers real physical memory allocation (and any actual zeroing of pages) until the program writes to that page.
+This is referred to as demand paging.

+Thus, with a large calloc(), you don’t pay an immediate O(size) cost to zero out memory.
+It’s “backed” by a zero page until you touch it.
+As you progressively migrate keys or otherwise access the new table, individual pages become physically allocated and zero-initialized—but in small increments rather than all at once.

+### 4. Allocations Below the Threshold: Immediate Zeroing:

+For smaller allocations, the C library typically uses memory from the heap (often managed via brk() or small internal free lists) rather than calling mmap() directly.
+In these cases, calloc() usually must explicitly write zeros for the entire size.
+While that can still be an O(N) pass, it’s generally acceptable because “small” in this context is often just kilobytes or a few megabytes, not gigabytes.
+The threshold can vary (it might be on the order of tens or hundreds of kilobytes in glibc or other implementations), but the principle is:

+If it’s below a certain size, the runtime can zero out the memory quickly, and you pay that cost immediately.

+If it’s above that size, the runtime likely switches to mmap(), enabling demand paging.

+## Generic Collections in C:

+## 1. Use void* pointers:

+- Pros:
+    - Simple to code
+- Cons:
+    - Double indirection to access the data, first we have to access the void pointer and then the data.
+    - No compile time checking

+## 2. Generate code with C macros and code generators:

+C++ templates generate per-type code, which can be emulated with C macros.

+    #define DEFINE_NODE(T) struct Node_ ## T {
+        T data;
+        struct Node_ ## T *next;
+    }

+-> DEFINE_NODE(T):

+    struct Node_int {
+      int data;
+      struct Node_int *next;
+    }

+- this is very hard to debug and maintain, so not really useful.

+## 3. Intrusive Data Structures:

+### What we do usually:

+    template <class T>
+    struct Node {
+      T data;
+      struct Node *next;
+    }

+### What we can do usually:

+    struct Node {
+      struct Node *next;
+    }

+    struct MyData {
+      int data;
+      Node node; // embedded node structure in data struct
+      // more data
+    }

+### How is this generic?

+    size_t list_size (struct Node *node) {
+      size_t cnt = 0;
+      for (; node != NULL; node = node -> next) {
+        cnt++;
+      }
+      return cnt;
+    }

+  list_size() touches no data, it just works on the node structs.

+### How do we get the data back?

+  Just offset the address of the struct.
+Suppose you have a pointer *pnode to the node struct;

+    Node *pnode = some_ds_code();
+    MyData *pdata = (MyData *)((char *)pnode - offsetof(MyData, node));

+### Make this less verbose and error-prone with a macro:

+    #define container_of(ptr, T, member) ((T *)( (char *)ptr - offsetof(T, member) ))

+    MyData *pdata = container_of(pnode, MyData, node);

+  In C, offsetof(MyData, node) gives us the byte offset of node within MyData.

 #### Footnote - This readme is mostly for me to keep track of what I am doing, why and how.